FRANK-RAN/FRANK-RAN.github.io/_pages/about.md

     <p>Houston, TX, USA</p>
     <p> jr151 at rice dot edu </p>

-news: false # includes a list of news items
+news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hi, I am Frank Ran, a master student of [Electrical and Computer Engineering at Rice University](https://eceweb.rice.edu/).
-My research interest is Efficient Large Language Model, Topic Segmentation and Rumor Detection.
+My research interest is Long Context Language Model, Topic Segmentation and Rumor Detection.

 Previously, I received my bachelor's degree in computer science and engineering from [The Chinese Univeristy of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en).